 \subsection{Prediction}

-A key betting market, stemming from the rise of online betting, is the over/under market \citep{betfair_2017, bethq_2017, Sportingindex_2017}, where people bet whether a certain number of goals will (over) or won't (under) be scored in a match.
-Here we attempt to predict whether 2.5 goals (a number of goals common with online betting) will be scored or not in a given fixture.
-To predict the goals scored in a fixture which takes place in the future we first fit the model on all the past available to us.
+A key betting market stemming from the rise of online betting is the over/under market \citep{betfair_2017, bethq_2017, Sportingindex_2017}, where people bet on whether over or under 2.5 goals will be scored in a match.
+Here we attempt to predict whether 2.5 goals will be scored or not in a given game.
+To predict the goals scored in a game which takes place in the future we first fit the model on all the past available to us.
 We use a whole season of data to train the model, before predicting the following season in incremental blocks.
-Here, we use the entirety of the 2013/2014 English Premier League season (380 fixtures) to train the model, before attempting to predict the goals scored in each match of the 2014/2015 English Premier League season.
-We introduce the fixtures (on which we predict) in blocks of size 80, with a final block of 60 fixtures to total 380 (the number of fixtures over a season).
-In each case we use all of the available past to fit the model, that is, in predicting the second block of 80 fixtures in the 2014/2015 season, we use all of the 2013/2014 season and the first block of the 2014/2015 season to fit the model.
+Here, we use the entirety of the 2013/2014 English Premier League season (380 games) to train the model, before attempting to predict the goals scored in each match of the 2014/2015 English Premier League season.
+The reason why we use the whole of the 2013/2014 season to train the model, and only predict on the 2014/2015 season, is that the odds data available to us only covers the 2014/2015 season.
+We introduce the games (on which we predict) in blocks of size 80, with a final block of 60 games to total 380 (the number of games over a season).
+In each case we use all of the available past to fit the model, that is, in predicting the second block of 80 games in the 2014/2015 season, we use all of the 2013/2014 season and the first block of the 2014/2015 season to fit the model.
 Figure~\ref{pic-window} shows a graphical representation of this approach.